Amazon Effect: Inflation and pass-through

-Since 2009 the United States has only gone above an inflation rate of 2.2 percent once.
 Cavallo suggests that the Amazon effect could have had a profound role in the inflation dynamics as a result of the increase in price flexibility and uniform pricing.
 A British study backs this as it was found that during times when prices were very flexible, the Bank of England would overestimate the impact of inflationary shocks.
 When prices are allowed to float, it results in faster market clearing.
 So while prices may be hit hard initially by an aggregate shock, they will adjust back down to market equilibrium quicker.
 When prices adjust back down to equilibrium overall inflation will go down as a result of a decrease in prices.
 Another factor in domestic inflation is a term called exchange rate pass-through.
 Exchange rate pass-through is any effect exchange rates have on domestic inflation.
 By looking back at the two categories, electronics (high online market share) and food and beverages (low online market share), the effect on inflation can be seen.
 While the results showed a relative pass-through of 83% for electronics, it only showed a 38% for food and beverages.
 Therefore, it is concluded that prices with a higher online presence tend to be more sensitive to fluctuations in exchange-rate.
 As a result, products are more efficiently pricing causing a reduction in inflation over time.